ADITYAVCODES10/MEME-COLLECTION-APP/README.md

 - Add new memes with title, image URL, category, and description
 - Search memes by title or description
 - Filter memes by category
+- Sort memes by various criteria
+- View memes in grid or list layout
+- Featured memes carousel
 - Responsive design that works on all devices
-- Modern and clean user interface
+- Modern and clean user interface with dark footer
 - Smooth animations and transitions

 ## Getting Started